horzelam/mb_task/README.md

 {"isDelayed":true}
 ```

+# Core components
+* class Application - to boot the spring boot based application
+* class LineService - core class with "business logic" to join and filter the data from different repositories
+* package "domain" - models for data done using Immutables library for convenience, it's a weak domain, logic is simply in the service, so no DDD approach
+* package "repository" - classes to manage access to data + mappings from CSV format (done directly without sophisticated csv-library)
+* package "resource" - to expose the service under REST API

 # Assumptions

 As "web API" I assumed "Rest API".

-As "Returns the vehicles for a given time and coordinates" I assumed "Returns the line names for a given time and coordinates".
+As "Returns the vehicles for ..."
+I assumed "Returns the Lines for for...".

 All the identifiers assumed to be primitive integer.
 Of course for real data it's quite bad assumption, but OK for this limited task and provided dataset.

 ## Assumptions about input data